 Here we see why dolphins are associated with messages and communication.
 When we say, “messages from the universe it means the same thing.”

 In modern times, the universe, you could say, is a symbol for the unconscious.
-In ancient times, the sea was a universal symbol for the sea.
+In ancient times, the sea was a universal symbol for the subconscious.
+It's worth noting that the subconscious and the unconscious play two different roles in how they influence our lives.
+You can find a detailed explanation for this in the VIP Members Area: How The Mind Works: Subconscious v Unconscious.

 Since dolphins live in the sea but rise to the surface, ancient writers associated them with self-knowledge that rises from the depths of the unconscious.
 When self-knowledge rises to the surface you have the opportunity to reprogram your subconscious.